607011/OneRM/README.md

 ### Testflight

-Do you like to be one the first to test a new release?
+Do you like to be one of the first to test a new release?
 Then you're welcome to be a test pilot.
-Just send me an email with some words about your expertise so that I can invite you to a [Testflight](https://developer.apple.com/testflight/).
+Just send me an email with some words about your expertise so I can invite you to a [Testflight](https://developer.apple.com/testflight/).

 ### Improve